Straight from the Horse’s Mouth

-Today Oliver owns and runs a successful equine vet clinic offering preventative services such as equine dentistry to horse owners, also using the facility to train equine veterinarians on how to perform equine dentistry.
+Today Oliver owns and runs a successful equine veterinary clinic offering preventative services such as equine dentistry to horse owners, also using the facility to train equine veterinarians on how to perform equine dentistry.
 Water is a key component in this type of dentistry, and having reliable hoses is important.
-During the procedure horses are sedated to allow vets to thoroughly examine and treat painful problems in their mouths without causing any stress to the animal.
+During the procedure, horses are sedated to allow vets to thoroughly examine and treat painful problems in their mouths, without causing any stress to the animal.

-In another venture, Oliver and his brother Shawn have developed a unique portable veterinary work station, called a Porta Safe Stock, to provide a safer and more efficient way to perform a variety of veterinary and husbandry procedures for every size of horse.
-A Hoselink Retractable Hose Reel gets attached to each trailer that is then used for everything from weighing the horse and performing eye examinations to x-raying and treating dental disease.
+In another venture, Oliver and his brother Shawn have developed a unique portable veterinary workstation, called a Porta Safe Stock, to provide a safer and more efficient way to perform a variety of veterinary and husbandry procedures for every size of horse.
+A Hoselink Retractable Hose Reel gets attached to each trailer used for everything from weighing the horse and performing eye examinations to x-rays and treating dental disease.

 Now the Super Jet Washer is part of this equine vet’s tool kit, who knows what innovation is next for Hoselink’s brilliant watering accessories!

 · Horses can sleep both lying down and standing up

 · Horses are found in almost every country in the world, and every continent, except Antarctica

 · There are over 350 breeds of horse and pony in the world

 · A horse’s age can be estimated by examining its teeth